RDFLib/prez/docs/2026-01-29-fts-query-format-plan.md

 ## Background

 Current FTS node shape query generation emits multiple UNION branches, each with its own `text:query` clause and an OPTIONAL path from `?fts_search_node` to `?focus_node`, guarded by `BOUND()`/`!isBLANK()` checks.
-The desired update consolidates predicates into a single `text:query` list, simplifies UNION branches, and adds a predicate-specific match triple to restrict branch evaluation to the relevant shape.
+The desired update consolidates predicates into a single `text:query` list and simplifies UNION branches to direct path triples with a not‑blank filter on `?focus_node`.

 ## Target Query Shape (Sketch)